 Time is of the essence to help people with pancreatic cancer move from shock to a place where they are present in the decision making process of their care.
 This responsibility can often fall to the caregiver or loved ones and can be a very difficult dynamic to navigate.
 Caregivers face the possibility of emotional burnout that is exacerbated by the desire to control their environment in an attempt to cope with loss, fear, and feeling powerless.
 Being a caregiver can be a full time responsibility.
 We suggest you find time to focus on yourself, as well as the patient, so that you are healthy enough to care for the patient.
 Here are some suggestions for the caregiver:

-Find help – Learn to ask for and accept offers of help.
+Ask for help – Learn to ask for and accept offers of help.
 It is important to be able to ask friends, family, or professionals for some assistance.
 Our Patient Support Services are here for you.

 Find support – Talk with other caregivers, attend support groups, and most of all, know that you are not alone.
 Discuss, listen and learn from other caregivers and patients to understand both perspectives.
 Our Symposium Panel Discussion includes pancreatic cancer caregivers who share their experiences and what helped them maintain balance throughout.

 Be the advocate – Keep records of side effects or other issues you want to share with the doctor between appointments, create a list of questions for the physician, research treatments and educate yourself on resources for the patient.
 Our Symptom Management Workbook was created specifically for helping keep you organized or consider a digital app.